fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 Poisson encoder
 -----------------
-The Poisson encoder encodes the input data ``x`` into a pulse sequence whose firing times distribution conforms to the Poisson process.
+The Poisson encoder encodes the input data ``x`` into a spike sequence whose firing times distribution conforms to the Poisson process.
 The Poisson process is also called Poisson flow.
-When a pulse flow satisfies independent increment, incremental stability and commonality, such a pulse flow is a poisson flow.
-More specifically, in the entire pulse stream, the number of pulses appearing in disjoint intervals is independent of each other, and in any interval, the number of pulses appearing has nothing to do with the starting point of the interval, but is related to the length of the interval.
-Therefore, in order to realize Poisson coding, we set the pulse firing probability of a time step :math:`p=x`, where :math:`x` needs to be normalized to [0, 1].
+When a spike flow satisfies independent increment, incremental stability and commonality, such a spike flow is a poisson flow.
+More specifically, in the entire spike stream, the number of spikes appearing in disjoint intervals is independent of each other, and in any interval, the number of spikes appearing has nothing to do with the starting point of the interval, but is related to the length of the interval.
+Therefore, in order to realize Poisson coding, we set the spike firing probability of a time step :math:`p=x`, where :math:`x` needs to be normalized to [0, 1].

 Example: The input image is `lena512.bmp <https://www.ece.rice.edu/~wakin/images/lena512.bmp>`_ , and 20 time
-steps are simulated to obtain 20 pulse matrices.
+steps are simulated to obtain 20 spike matrices.

 .. code-block:: python